and02709/power_calculator/README.md

 **Step 6 — Cross-validation (`cv.sh`)**

 An array job runs one task per split file.
-Each task loads the covariance matrix, applies StandardScaler + PCA (default: 500 components), trains the model on the training split, and evaluates on the test split.
+Each task loads the covariance matrix, applies StandardScaler (and optionally PCA if `--pca` was passed), trains the model on the training split, and evaluates on the test split.
 The primary metric is **R²** (coefficient of determination).
 Results are written as:

 ```
 pwr_data/data_<N>_fold_<k>_cvr2.npy